 Training: Brown University, BA in Classics; Albert Einstein School of Medicine MD, PhD; Children’s Hospital at Montefiore Pediatric Residency

 Interests: "Sleep, sleep disorders, circadian rhythms and neurodevelopment.
 My prior research was on genetics of sex drive in C. elegans and activity-dependence in mammalian brain.
 My current research is aimed at understanding the interdependent relationships between sleep dysfunction, circadian rhythms, and neurodevelopmental disorders such as autism and epilepsy.

 Prior to starting medical school I studied piano, composition, and conducting in New York and performed professionally.
 The most important things in my life are my family, music, art, and yoga.

-After graduation from residency, I joined the joint program in Sleep Medicine at Beth-Israel Deaconness and Boston Children’s Hospital (under the auspices of the Harvard Sleep Medicine Program) and am pursuing both lab-based and clinical research projects.
+After graduation from residency, I joined the joint program in Sleep Medicine at Beth-Israel Deaconess and Boston Children’s Hospital (under the auspices of the Harvard Sleep Medicine Program) and am pursuing both lab-based and clinical research projects.

 My favorite feature of this residency program was, without doubt, the people in the program.
 My fellow residents were and are colleagues, advisors, and friends."

 Completed Child Neurology Training in 2012; currently Behavioral Neurology Fellow with Dr. David Urion focused on neurodevelopmental outcomes in children with congenital heart disease.